inlbk/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 CODE BOOK
 =========================================

 This code book describes the content of the data set HARmeanByPair, as well as the steps taken to create and tidy the data.
 HarmeanByPair contains 180 rows and 88 variables.
-The file can be read in using the following command:
+The file can be read using the following command:
 HARmeanByPair <- read.table(file_path, header = TRUE), where file_path is the path to the downloaded file on the user’s computer.